Tuning-Free Online Robust Principal Component Analysis through Implicit Regularization: Introduction

-\acrshort{ir} leverages implicit biases in carefully designed optimization algorithms to enhance model generalization without the need for explicit regularization terms.
-For instance, optimization methods like gradient descent, despite the presence of multiple local minima in over-parameterized problems, tend to converge toward solutions that generalize well, serving as a form of implicit regularization \cite{zhang2021understanding}.
-Techniques such as early stopping during training and noise introduced by stochastic gradient descent also act as a form of implicit regularization by avoiding over-fitting and improving generalization \cite{prechelt2002early,ziyin2024implicit}.
-Interestingly, even the choice of optimization algorithm introduces implicit regularization.
-For instance, in the context of optimizing unconstrained, under-determined least squares through gradient descent, the solution converges to the point with minimum Euclidean norm \cite{gunasekar2017implicit}.
-In \cite{vaskevicius2019implicit}, the authors devised a parametrization for early stopping in gradient descent and proved that the solution converges to a minimum $\ell_1$-norm solution when initialized with small values and a small learning rate, along with early stopping.
+\acrshort{ir} leverages implicit biases in carefully designed optimization algorithms to enhance model generalization without explicit regularization terms.
+For instance, gradient descent often converges toward well-generalizing solutions despite multiple local minima in overparameterized problems, acting as a form of IR \cite{zhang2021understanding}, an effect further evident in techniques like early stopping and noise introduced by stochastic gradient descent that help avoid overfitting and improve generalization \cite{prechelt2002early,ziyin2024implicit}.
+Interestingly, even the choice of optimization algorithm introduces \acrshort{ir}.
+For example, in unconstrained, underdetermined least-squares problems, gradient descent reaches the minimum Euclidean norm solution \cite{gunasekar2017implicit}, while its parameterized form with early stopping can lead to minimal $\ell_1^{}$-norm solutions under certain conditions \cite{vaskevicius2019implicit}.
+We introduce \acrfull{tforpca}, a novel framework that integrates tailored \acrshort{ir} techniques for each subproblem (including a new algorithm for the subspace basis, adapted sparse IR, and early-stopped \acrfull{mgd}), efficiently managing streaming data with sparse outliers by removing dependency on the explicit regularization parameter.
+Experimental validation on synthetic and real-world datasets demonstrates that \acrshort{tforpca} outperforms existing \acrshort{orpca} techniques, achieving superior low-rank and outlier recovery by leveraging \acrshort{ir} and fixed hyperparameters, as opposed to traditional \acrshort{orpca} methods.

-In this work, we propose and demonstrate a novel framework that integrates \acrshort{ir} techniques to enhance the efficiency of \acrshort{orpca}, particularly in scenarios involving streaming data corrupted by sparse noise or outliers.
-For the estimation of each parameter on the \acrshort{orpca} problem, we devise and utilize different parameterizations within factorized gradient descent, effectively removing the algorithm's reliance on explicit regularization parameters.
-We validate the reliability of the proposed algorithm using both simulated data and real-world video from the Change Detection dataset.
-We show that the proposed algorithm outperforms \acrshort{orpca} methods, delivering low-rank with minimal shadowing and clearer outlier recovery for real-world datasets.